Israel Experience – Privacy Policy and Notice

 In the event of any concerns about data protection practices at IE, you may contact our Data Protection Officer at iedpo@israelexperience.org.
 EU persons have the right to lodge a complaint with a supervisory authority.

-13. CHANGES TO THIS PRIVACY POLICY
+1. 12.
+CHANGES TO THIS PRIVACY POLICY

 The terms of this Privacy Policy will govern the use of the services, website and any information collected in connection with them.
-IE may amend or update this Privacy Policy from time to time.
+Israel Experience may amend or update this Privacy Policy from time to time.
 The most current version of this Privacy Policy will be available at: www.israelexperience.org/privacy.
 We will endeavor to provide notice of material changes to this policy on the homepage of the website or by other means.
 Material changes will take effect seven (7) days after such notice was provided.
 Otherwise, all other changes to this Privacy Policy are effective as of the stated “Last Revised” date and your continued use of Services will constitute your active acceptance of, and agreement to be bound by, the changes to the Privacy Policy.

 Web design by Vertical Loop.
 Web development by Addicott Web.